About

 Laura returned to her east coast roots about 10 years ago, moving to Brooklyn, where she worked with mission driven food companies focused on offering unique and high quality products.
 She recently moved to the Hudson Valley with her husband (and dog Freya) where they just finished restoring a 1790 home.
 She now spends her free time cooking, gardening, hiking, and seeking out soft ice cream when the weather is nice.

-Samantha (Sam) Tully | Wholesale & Partnerships
+Samantha (Sam) Tully | National Sales Manager

-Samantha (or Sam!) started her first business in elementary school when her parents agreed she could get her first horse (but only if she could pay for it.)
+Samantha (or Sam!) started her first business in elementary school when her parents agreed she could get her first horse (but only if she could pay for it).
 Through her love of horses and after many weekends spent baking horse treats to sell around her small Georgia town, she discovered at a young age that she loved business just as much as she loved animals.
 Sam has an extensive big-box retail background as well as experience gained from various small-business ventures over the years.
 She thoroughly enjoys all aspects of business management and has a particular soft spot for the relationship-building and community that comes from working with different customers and accounts.

 A self-proclaimed history buff and “food nerd,” she enjoys learning about the history of heirloom varieties.
 She thinks it’s pretty neat that you can (almost) travel back in time by growing and eating the same varieties of foods that existed hundreds of years ago.
 She is currently in the process of building a homestead in rural Kentucky where she hopes to begin a permaculture food forest with her partner, Jey, who is a musician and the real cook of the relationship.
 They currently have a rescue Catahoula named Scout.